 Current board members include Elizabeth Simcock (president), Mark Fairchild (mass appeals), Jamie Kember (musicians), Beth Mastin (matchmaking), Sue Peck (treasurer), and Kelsey Miles (venues).
 Beyond this we have a great and growing volunteer team of planners.
 To join the fun and help grow Madison’s musical kickoff to summer, email us at firstname.lastname@example.org.

 Make Music Madison is a citywide, street level music making celebration.
 There is a role for everyone and every organization in this DIY celebration – musicians, social media makers, businesses, restaurants, bars, neighborhood organizations, and non-profits.
 If you have an idea about how to add to the Make Music Madison merriment, and you have the time and skills to make your vision happen, we want to hear from you.
-Email us and we’ll hook you into the planning for 2017.
+Email us and we’ll hook you into the planning team.

 Make Music Madison is a volunteer-organized event and thrives on the support of our community.